Girls Under Pressure

 Girls under Pressure is the second book in the Girls series, written by Dame Jacqueline Wilson, a noted English author who writes fiction for children.
-It was published in 1998, the sequel to Girls in Love and followed by Girls out Late.
+It was published in 1998, the sequel to Girls in Love and followed by Girls out Late and Girls in Tears.
 It is aimed at pre-teen and teenage readers.

+The book follows the story of a 13-year-old girl named Ellie who is struggling with issues of body image, peer pressure, and self-esteem.
 Like the rest of the series, Girls under Pressure is told from the viewpoint of Eleanor "Ellie" Allard, a plump thirteen-year-old girl who lives with her father, her stepmother, Anna, and her little half-brother, Eggs.